Intertwined order of generalized global symmetries: Oblique phases: Bulk effective field theory

 \section{Oblique phases: Bulk effective field theory}

 Now that we have established the effective field theory in the oblique phases, we shall dedicate this section to investigating the physics of this field theory, Eq.~\eqref{eq:probed-TQFT}.

 We begin with establishing how the global symmetries of the lattice model, Eq.~\eqref{eq:lattice-model}, as discussed in Section~\ref{sec:global-sym}, act in this effective field theory, Eq.~\eqref{eq:probed-TQFT}.
-The $\mathbb{Z}_N^{(0)}$ of the microscopic theory, Eq.~\eqref{eq:0-form-sym}, acts as
+The $\mathbb{Z}_N^{(0)}$ global symmetry of the microscopic theory, Eq.~\eqref{eq:0-form-sym}, acts as